biveeco/biveeco.github.io/README.md

 - The site will automatically build and go live on the host (Netlify) when the PR is merged via Git hook.
 Branch "previews" are available for PRs.
 - To manually build: run `bundle exec middleman build`; this will build the site.
 This will build the site, compile assets (CSS, JS), and run linters.

+### Favicons

+Favicons are generated via an NPM script from [RealFavicon](https://realfavicongenerator.net/favicon_result?file_id=p1ecim1013taq1ur0gd0vq0g846&technology=node_cli).

+To update the icon, go through the [web app](https://realfavicongenerator.net/favicon/node_cli) and download the config files.
+Then update `source/assets/images/favicon-master-desktop.svg` with the new icon image.

 ## Test:

 - `npm run test` will run linters.